lukso-network/docs/docs/guides/fetch-data/read-asset-data.md

 }

 /*
- * Fetch the dataset of an asset
+ * Get the dataset of an asset
  *
- * @param key of asset property
+ * @param key of the property to fetch
- * @return string of encoded data
+ * @return string of the encoded data
  */
 async function getAssetData(key, address) {
   try {

-    // Instantiate Digital Asset smart contract
+    // Instantiate the asset
     const digitalAsset = new web3.eth.Contract(LSP4.abi, address);

-    // Fetch the encoded contract data
+    // Get the encoded data
     return await digitalAsset.methods["getData(bytes32)"](key).call();
   } catch (error) {
     return console.error("Data of assets address could not be loaded");
   }
 }

  /*
- * Decode value from ERC725Y storage
+ * Decode the value from ERC725Y storage
- * based on it's key and phrase
+ * based on its key and phrase
  *
- * @param key of asset property
+ * @param key of the asset property
- * @param decodePhrase string of fetchable content
+ * @param encodedData as string
- * @return string of decoded data
+ * @return string of the decoded data
  */
 async function decodeAssetData(keyName, encodedData) {
   try {
-    // instance for the digital asset with erc725.js const digitalAsset = new ERC725(
+    // Instanciate the asset
+    const digitalAsset = new ERC725(
       LSP4schema,
       SAMPLE_ASSET_ADDRESS,